theimowski/master-thesis/docs/section-research.md

 In the "Music Store" user could browse music albums by genres, add his favorite to cart and buy.
 Apart from that, the application would show a plenty of other common aspects of Web Development, such as:

-* Data access
+* Data access,
-* Create, Update, Delete operations
+* Create, Update, Delete operations,
-* Authorization
+* Authorization,
-* Managing user's state in cookies
+* Managing user's state in cookies,
-* HTML rendering
+* HTML rendering.

 Implementing such application and preparing tutorial turned out to be a great candidate for research part of this thesis.
 The detailed tutorial has been published and is available on-line {{{suavemusicstoretutorial}}}.